 Liz: Through my training at the Functional Medicine Coaching Academy I have gained some specialized knowledge which allows me to help patients who are working with Jessica for Functional Medicine.
 I can also coach anyone within the practice, even if they are not doing functional medicine.
 The premise of health coaching is to be able to support anyone to work towards their health goals.
 For that reason, it is best to have more general knowledge about all aspects of health and wellness.

 Judy: I have a Master’s degree in Counseling Psychology with a particular focus on stress, anxiety, and the neurobiology of change.
 I specialize in working with patients who want to make lifestyle changes to address physical issues that are caused or exacerbated by stress or anxiety – things like chronic digestive issues, hypertension, headaches, or fatigue.
+Many patients tend to opt for functional medicine in Clarksville TN, or in their vicinity to get physical problems addressed.

 AFP: Are you both available to see new patients?
 What would you like to let the AFP family know about how to set up an appointment with you?